emrul/niotest/README.md

 * Readonly filessystems
 * eventual consistency filesystems (e.g. an amazon s3 filesystem)
+* filesystem where common javamethod names are not valid filenames (used in insolating tests)

 The setup will have to be redesigned to handle these types.